morganp/matlab_figure_helper/README.md

 Usage
 --

+It is imported as a package into your script or projects.
+Packages require the parent folder to be added to the search path.

-PLaces text as a title, xlabel, or ylabel on a group of subplots.
+Places text as a title, xlabel, or ylabel on a group of subplots.
 Returns a handle to the label and a handle to the axis.

-    [ax,h]=suplabel(text,whichLabel,supAxes)
+    addpath('your_path_here/matlab_suplabel/package/');
+    import suplabel_pkg.*

+    [ax,h]=suplabel_pkg.suplabel(text,whichLabel,supAxes)

 returns handles to both the axis and the label.

-    ax=suplabel(text,whichLabel,supAxes)
+    ax==suplabel_pkg.suplabel(text,whichLabel,supAxes)

 returns a handle to the axis only. suplabel(text) with one input argument assumes whichLabel='x'